-Subsequently during training, WIROGUE's association with another Agency operative is a possible issue.
-The other agent "was never involved in any assassination schemes."ix The feasible scheme was the assassination of Patrice Lumumba.
-The local Agency Station chief refused to authorize the assassination.
+Subsequently during training, WIROGUE's association with another Agency operative is a possible issue because the other agent "was never involved in any assassination schemes."ix The feasible scheme was the assassination of Patrice Lumumba and the local Agency Station Chief Larry Devlin refused to authorize the assassination.
 Subsequently, local militants serving Mobutu Sese Seko captured and executed Lumumba.

 Yet a few in the Agency had planned to utilize criminals and militants to assassinate Patrice Lumumba and Fidel Castro.
 Agency member John Scelso (Whitten) stated during testimony, "...setting out by stealth and surprise to kill an important foreign person was abhorrent to the standards of the clandestine service and the fact that the way--you know, what the response was in the Lumumba case.
 They refused to carry out the order, but they were guilty of conspiring to commit homicide."x Thus while operatives did not complete the proposed assassination, it was their feasible murderous intent.